-For purposes of criteria (1) and (2) above, "primary control" over a monitor means the control unit does any of the following: (a) determines if any enable conditions are satisfied; (b) calculates all or part of the diagnostic decision statistic or metric by which pass or fail decisions are made (e.g., the comparison of a component's measured or calculated level of performance to a fault threshold); or (c) makes or processes pass or fail decisions (e.g., debounces diagnostic decision statistics or commands MIL illumination or fault code storage).
-Further, fFor purposes of criteriaon (2)(a) above, all glow plugs in an engine shall be considered "one" output component in lieu of each glow plug being considered a separate component.
+For purposes of criteria (3) and (4) above, "primary control" over a monitor means the control unit does any of the following: (a) determines if enable conditions are satisfied; (b) calculates the value or statistic that represents the component/system's level of performance; or (c) makes pass or fail decisions.
+Further, fFor purposes of criteriaon (42) above, all glow plugs in an engine shall be considered "one" output component in lieu of each glow plug being considered a separate component.